 The Computer-Assisted Language Learning (CALL) Laboratory was opened in November 1996.
-It consists of 50 terminals operating under a Novell Network and provides facilities for computer-aided instruction in nine languages: Arabic, English, French, German, Hebrew, Italian, Russian, Spanish and Japanese.
+It consists of 50 terminals operating under a Novell Network and provides facilities for computer-aided. instruction in ten languages: Arabic, Chinese, English, French, German, Hebrew, Italian, Japanese, Russian and Spanish.

-The materials in English for undergraduate studies are divided into different levels of difficulty and, at the Technical English level, are faculty-specific.
-The CALL Laboratory also serves Graduate students preparing for English Proficiency Examination.
-Programs in languages other than English have been developed to serve the courses taught in the department.
+The materials in English for undergraduate studies are divided into different levels of difficulty and, at the Technical English level (Advanced B), are faculty-specific.
+The CALL Laboratory also .serves Graduate students preparing for the English Proficiency Examination.
+Programs in languages other than English have been developed to serve the courses taught in the department

 The CALL laboratory serves all students enrolled in the various undergraduate and graduates English courses.
 Specific lessons, with feedback, are available for every course offered by the English Department.
 In addition, there are video lessons and tutorials focusing on vocabulary, grammar, reading comprehension, and general language skills.
 Students may come to the lab with their .instructor or during free access hours.

 Dr. Michal Tal is the academic head, administrative coordinator and head teacher of the lab.

 Shay Bat is the computer technician of the CALL lab.